Big Sur: Modern wildfires

 The July 2016 Soberanes Fire was caused by unknown individuals who started and lost control of an illegal campfire in the Garrapata Creek watershed.
 After it burned 57 homes in the Garrapata and Palo Colorado Canyon areas, firefighters were able to build lines around parts of the Big Sur community.
 A bulldozer operator was killed when his equipment overturned during night operations in Palo Colorado Canyon.

 Coast residents east of Highway 1 were required to evacuate for short periods, and Highway 1 was shut down at intervals over several days to allow firefighters to conduct backfire operations.
 Visitors avoided the area and tourism revenue was impacted for several weeks.

+In April, 2022, Ivan Gomez was convicted of 16 felony counts including arson for purposefully starting a fire near Lime Creek on August 18, 2020.
+The Dolan Fire killed a dozen Critically Endangered California Condors when it burned through the 80 acre Big Sur Condor Sanctuary operated by the Ventana Wildlife Society of Monterey.
+The 195-square-mile (510-square-kilometer) fire was not fully contained until December 31, more than four months after it started.